aquifer/aquifer-git/README.md

 * `-m --message` - Message that will be applied to the deployment commit.
 * `-f --folder` - Folder within the remote repository in which the project should build.
 (For instance, this should be `docroot` when deploying to an Acquia repository).
 * `-n --name` - Name to use for the deployment commit signature.
 If name is specified, email is also required.
-* `-e --email` - Email to use for the deployment commit signature.
+* `-a --email` - Email to use for the deployment commit signature.
 If email is specified, name is also required.

 All of these options can be set within `aquifer.json` so you do not have to specify the flags/values every time you would like to run `deploy-git`.
 To learn more about setting these options, read the [Configuration](#configuration) section of this document.